Texas General Emissions Information

 If your vehicle happens to fill the emissions test, you will first need to have the vehicle and the issue diagnosed.
 This will give the mechanic the know-how on how to fix the problem so that you will be able to pass the emissions test when you have it retested later on.
 You are required to have it repaired through a recognized emissions repair facility and then retested.

-There are also waverers available when you use these facilities and even though you are allowed to use other shops to have the work completed, you may end up paying more through them.
+There are also waverers available when you use these facilities and even though you are allowed to use other shops to have the work completed, you may end up paying more for them.
 If you are not able to pass inspection, you may be able to apply for a waiver, but if you do not use a recognized repair facility it may be more difficult to receive the waiver.

-The state of Texas currently offers drivers some rewards for eco-friendly vehicles, such as vehicles that are not powered by gasoline, diesel powered vehicles, and vehicles that are less than two years old.
+The state of Texas currently offers drivers some rewards for eco-friendly vehicles, such as vehicles that are not powered by gasoline, diesel-powered vehicles, and vehicles that are less than two years old.
 These vehicles are all exempt from having an emissions test completed.

 However, since hybrids are able to run on gasoline, they are not exempt and must undergo the emissions testing.
 It is also important to note that all vehicles that are registered in the state of Texas are required to undergo annual safety inspection regardless of the type of vehicle that they are.